 The following sets out the statutory minimum for ECT induction programmes.
+Early Career Framework (ECF) based training is expected to be embedded as a central aspect of induction; it is not an additional training programme.
 The induction programme will be underpinned by the ECF, enabling ECTs to understand and apply the knowledge and skills set out in the ECF.
 Prior to appointing an ECT, the Trust Leadership Team (TLT) must agree that the post is suitable for an ECT, carefully considering the entitled support for the colleague.
 The ECT's induction period will typically last for two academic years.
 Part-time ECTs will serve a full-time equivalent.
-Up to one term of continuous employment may count towards completion of the induction period.
+Up to one term of continuous employment may count towards partial completion of the induction period.
+The induction programme will be supported by a selected Appropriate Body and Best Practice Network (BPN).
+The chosen Appropriate Body for ECTs employed within TMPF will quality assure the programme.

-The induction programme will be supported by The Golden Thread Teaching School Hub and Best Practice Network.
-The Golden Thread Teaching School Hub will act as the Appropriate Body for ECTs employed within TMPF and will therefore quality assure the programme.
 Each ECT will:

-- Be provided with the necessary employment tasks, experience and support to enable them to demonstrate satisfactory performance against the relevant standards throughout, and by the end of, the induction period; - Have an appointed Induction Tutor, who will have Qualified Teacher Status (QTS) and be a senior leader in school or the Trust; - Have an appointed induction Mentor, who will have QTS; - Have a reduced timetable to allow them to undertake activities in their induction programme (in their first year, this will be no more than 90% of the timetable of our full-time existing teachers on the main pay scale, and in their second year, this will be no more than 95% of the timetable of our existing teachers on the main pay range); - ECTs will receive Planning Preparation and Assessment (PPA) time in addition to 'ECT Time'; - Ideally teach the same class, or classes, or group on a regular basis (if employed as an ECT); - 'ECT Time' may be flexibly allocated from week-to-week and any relevant CPD undertaken by the ECT outside of this time, may be considered to be part of the ECT allocation; - Take part in similar planning, teaching and assessment processes to other teachers working in similar posts (ECTs will not undertake the same Performance Management as fellow teachers whilst in the ECT period); - Not be given additional non-teaching responsibilities without appropriate preparation and support; - Not normally teach outside the age range they have been employed to teach; - Not knowingly be placed with unreasonably demanding pupil discipline problems on a day-to-day basis; - Adhere to the Trust's Code of Conduct and all policies including Safeguarding; - Act in a positive and professional manner which reflects the ethos of the school and Trust; - Respect the Christian nature of the Trust's Anglican schools; - Ensure that they attend and participate in any school/Trust CPD and meetings as directed.
+- Be provided with the necessary employment tasks, experience and support to enable them to demonstrate satisfactory performance against the relevant standards throughout, and by the end of, the induction period; - Have an appointed Induction Tutor, who will have Qualified Teacher Status (QTS) and be a senior leader in school or the Trust; - Have an appointed Induction Mentor, who will have QTS; - Have a reduced timetable to allow them to undertake activities in their induction programme (in their first year, this will be no more than 90% of the timetable of our full-time existing teachers on the main pay scale, and in their second year, this will be no more than 95% of the timetable of our existing teachers on the main pay range); - ECTs will receive Planning Preparation and Assessment (PPA) time in addition to 'ECT Time' (see above); - Ideally teach the same class, or classes, or group on a regular basis (if employed as an ECT); - 'ECT Time' (the 10% non-contact time in year 1 and 5% in year 2) may be flexibly allocated from week-to-week and any relevant CPD undertaken by the ECT outside of this time, may be considered to be part of the ECT allocation; - Take part in similar planning, teaching and assessment processes to other teachers working in similar posts (ECTs will not undertake the same appraisal/Performance Management as fellow teachers whilst in the ECT period); - Not be given additional non-teaching responsibilities without appropriate preparation and support; - Not normally teach outside the age range they have been employed to teach; - Not knowingly be placed with unreasonably demanding pupil discipline problems on a day-to-day basis; - Adhere to the Trust's Code of Conduct and all policies including Safeguarding; - Act in a positive and professional manner which reflects the ethos, values and aims of the school and Trust; - Respect the Christian nature of the Trust and its Anglican schools; - Ensure that they attend and participate in any school/Trust CPD and meetings as directed (including online CPD).